-Paula Brophy, Acting Coordinator, Innovation and Enterprise Centre and Self Employment Benefit Program Coordinator
+Paula Brophy, Coordinator, Innovation and Enterprise Centre and Self-Employment Benefit (SEB) Program Coordinator

 Paula Brophy has been with the StFX Enterprise Development Centre (XEDC) since 2007, and with the StFX Extension Department since 2012.
 Paula is dedicated to helping entrepreneurs achieve their goals.
 As an experienced business counsellor and facilitator, she is passionate about working with entrepreneurs to help strengthen and grow their businesses.
 With a strong belief in education and self-improvement, Paula has focused on developing and facilitating entrepreneurial programming in Northeastern Nova Scotia.
 She is well versed in what it takes to design a successful start-up enterprise, and she is dedicated to helping clients get the information and skills they need to succeed.

 Paula holds a BIS from StFX and a Diploma in GIS from the Centre of Geographic Sciences, Nova Scotia Community College.

 Kelsey Bowman, Marketing, Communications and Events Coordinator, Innovation and Enterprise Centre